 It’s been an unprecedented year.
+Still, there are sales lessons from 2020.
 It started off on a high note with 2020 being pronounced with an American accent; as you’ve likely just silently done.

 Amazing isn’t it?
 How the mind works.
 In an ‘open’ and ‘healthy’ economy, parents dreaded the November-December holiday lamenting, “Now what do we do with the children for two months?”
 This year they’ve successfully spent nine months with them in a ‘closed’ and ‘unhealthy’ economy.

 Strange, isn’t it?
 When we do it to ourselves, it’s OK.
 But it’s not OK when it’s imposed on us.
 When we social distanced ourselves from our families and colleagues, as we did, mildly, with the cell phone and email, and wildly, with WhatsApp and other social media, we justified it citing convenience.
 Our family gatherings and office weekly meetings converted into WhatsApp groups, for instance.
 Then when it became policy, and quickly law, we looked at social distancing as we would a leper.
 We saw it as foreign.
 Was it, though?